JessieCasey/Chat-Application/README.md

 ```bash
   docker-compose -f docker-rabbitMQ.yaml up
 ```
-Don't forget to enable stomp plugin in RabbitMQ
+Also, we need to enable stomp plugin in RabbitMQ
 (You could use CLI in Docker to enable it)

 ```bash